-The oven requires permanent connected wiring (commonly known as hardwiring).
+The oven requires permanent connect wiring (commonly known as hardwiring).
 Wiring to the power source must be performed by a qualified electrical technician.
-All other installation steps can be performed by the end-user.
+All other Installation steps may be performed by the end-user.

-INSTALLATION CHECKLIST
+INSTALLATION PROCEDURE CHECKLIST

-Use to installing the unit in a new workspace location.
+For installing the unit in a new workspace location.